mivpt/Plve/README.md

  it may be daunting or difficult.
 In my opinion, this language is heavily influenced by Python, JavaScript, Go and LISP.
-But be careful!
-Don't mistake this language for Python. 😛

 Example code:
 ```
-import [:print] from "os"
+import [:print] "os"
-// or var [:print] = import "os"
+// or var [:print] = import * "os"

-print(typeof import) // "import"
+print(typeof sdfsdf) // "null"
 print(typeof 1) // "number"

 var obj = [